Private Pilot License (PPL) Aerodynamics Practice Exam

 Question: 1 / 400

-What is the relationship between weight and lift required during a turn?
+What is the relationship between angle of attack and lift?

 Get further explanation with Examzify DeepDiveBeta